pyro-kinetics/pyrokinetics/docs/joss/paper.md

 further interfacing with the whole fusion community and the potential to develop a global gyrokinetic database.

-We hope that pyrokinetics makes gyrokinetics modelling more accessible and will help to increase the communities confidence in tools available.
+We hope that Pyrokinetics makes gyrokinetics modelling more accessible and will help to increase the communities confidence in tools available.